Behavioral Health Provider Information

 Prior Authorization

-Your provider is responsible for asking CBH for prior authorization.
-CBH will review the provider’s request, and your service will be approved if your needs meet the medical necessity criteria for that service.
-If CBH denies the request for service(s), a letter will be sent explaining the decision, and those services will not be approved for payment.
+Some CBH services may require a prior authorization.
+A prior authorization means that both your provider and CBH must approve the services before you can receive them.
+Your provider is responsible for asking CBH for the prior authorization.
+CBH will review the provider’s request, and your service will be approved if your needs meet the medical necessity criteria (MNC) for that service.
+MNC refers to a list of symptoms and circumstances that make a service “medically necessary” for your health.
+This helps to ensure you receive services that are right for you and in the right amount.
+If CBH denies the request for service(s), we will send a letter explaining the decision, and those services will not be approved for payment.

 If you need help to better understand the prior authorization process, talk to your service provider or contact CBH Member Services.